rfayyazi/rfayyazi.github.io/projects/_posts/2019-09-07-rat-decision-making.md

 date: 2019-09-07
 ---

 Since joining the lab, I’ve been working with Dr. Einar Ö.
 Einarsson (postdoc) to characterize the neural circuitry of a decision-making pathway in rats, under uncertain risk/reward conditions.
 We perform simultaneous extracellular electrophysiological recordings from the medial prefrontal cortex and the basolateral amygdala.
-Attached to the email is a poster outlining our progress as of November 2018.

 - Responsible for refining the rats’ tasks to better isolate behaviours of interest, as well as training and electrophysiological data collection on these tasks.
 Along with Dr. Einarsson, I adjust amplitude and shape thresholds based on the spike waveforms we’re detecting that day.